 Readers follow the exploits of Ingri d’Aulaire’s nephew, a Norwegian boy who wants to fly, makes his way to the United States, and returns to Europe as a pilot to fight the Nazis.
 This book includes vivid illustrations and historical background and is for those aged 8 to 12.

-‘Farm Anatomy: The Curious Parts and Pieces of Country Life’
+A Study Through Illustration‘Farm Anatomy: The Curious Parts and Pieces of Country Life’ By Julia Rothman

 Julia Rothman invites readers to delight in the varied facets of farm life through her drawings, diagrams, recipes, and instructions.
 The first of her engaging and informative “Anatomy” series is worth discovering in its entirety.